DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 Sometimes it's necessary to allow end-users to manage which columns should be used to group by.
 It can be handy for different analysis or data search scenarios.

-This functionality can be added by the `GroupingPanel` and `TableHeaderRowGrouping` plugins.
-In case you are using the DataGrid sorting features, you also might need the `GroupingPanelSorting` plugin to allow the end-user to change sorting by grouped columns.
+To add this functionality, use the `GroupingPanel` and `TableHeaderRowGrouping` plugins.
+In case you are using the DataGrid's sorting features, you might also need the `GroupingPanelSorting` plugin to allow the end-user to change sorting by grouped columns.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)